 The abdominal draw

 - Lie on your back with your knees bent.
-This can also be done sitting up straight.
+(You can also do this while sitting up straight.)
+Inhale.

-- Suck your stomach in, imagining bringing your belly button to your spine.
+- Exhale to pull your stomach in, imagining bringing your belly button to your spine.
 You should still be able to breathe but may feel the muscles around your abdomen and sides tighten.
-Your back shouldn’t move — make sure it isn’t arched or pushed into the ground.
+Your back shouldn’t move — make sure it isn’t arched or pushed into the floor.

 - Hold for 5–10 seconds.
 Relax.
 Repeat.

-- Begin in a pushup position on your hands and toes.
-If this is too difficult, you can support yourself on your knees and elbows.
+- Start in a pushup position on your hands and toes.
+If this is too difficult, you can lower to your knees.

 - Draw your abdomen toward your spine and keep your buttocks in line with your body.
 You should feel all the muscles in your abdomen working.